What are IQ/Cognitive/ Psychometric Assessments?

 In summary, a cognitive or intellectual assessment is helpful and can assist with a child's overall profile.
 It is important to note however that a cognitive/ IQ assessment on its own is limited and thus it is best that it is administered in combination with the child's other developmental areas using multi assessments and multi informants.
 Although some psychologists have had some training in administering assessments, the key is to seek a professional who had significant experience in interpretation of the results.

 A comprehensive assessment is often recommended at ACPC Psychology and psychologists are expected to have significant experience in administering and interpreting such assessments.
-For further questions or queries regarding assessments, please do not hesitate to contact our clinic (02) 9541 1177 to discuss assessments at our clinic.
+For further questions or queries regarding assessments, please do not hesitate to contact our clinic to discuss the assessment process.

-Written by: Jacky Au, Registered Psychologist (clinical registrar program) at ACPC Psychology
+Written by: Jacky Au, Registered Psychologist (Clinical Psychology Registrar) at ACPC Psychology

 Cattell, R. B. (1987).
 Intelligence: Its structure, growth and action (Vol. 35).
 Elsevier.